JavaScript is required

 Common mistakes when saying sorry in Cantonese

-Anyway, if you're serious about learning Cantonese or any other language, Migaku's browser extension lets you look up words instantly while watching shows or reading articles in your target language.
+Anyway, if you're serious about learning Cantonese or any other language, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles in your target language.
 Makes immersion learning way more practical than just studying phrase lists.
 There's a 10-day free trial if you want to check it out.